openxla/xla/docs/shapes.md

   `ShapeUtil::MakeShape(F32, {A, B, C, D})`

-  Will create a shape whose dimension size array consists of the sequence `[A, B, C, D]`.
+  will create a shape whose dimension size array consists of the sequence `[A, B, C, D]`.

 ## Layout